crypticpy/techdojo/README.md

-# KBDojoToo
+# TechDojo

-KBDojoToo is an advanced AI-powered knowledge base management and technical support system designed to streamline IT support processes, generate comprehensive KB articles, and provide intelligent routing for support tickets.
+TechDojo is an advanced AI-powered knowledge base management and technical support system designed to streamline IT support processes, generate comprehensive KB articles, and provide intelligent routing for support tickets.

 ## Table of Contents